devleaks/emitpy-docs/docs/opera/Rule.md

 A vehicle making an action relative to an area of interest produces a Message with:

 - The vehicle identifier,
-- (The position of the vehicle,)
+- The position of the vehicle,
-- The time of the last event,
+- The time of the event,
 - The action,
 - The area of interest that is involved.

 If a triggered event is part of a Rule, the Rule is updated as follow:
 ## Promise

-When an event matches the *start* event of a rule, the rule is **activated**.
-The rule becomes a *promise* for a precise vehicle and area of interest.
+When an event matches the *start* event of a rule, the rule is *activated*.
+The rule becomes a **promise** for a precise vehicle and area of interest.

 ### Promise Timeout